bootstrap-vue/bootstrap-vue/docs/reference/examples/README.md

 # Starter examples
-> There are several ways you can create your app, from bsaic client side HTML all the way up to using a build system and compilers.
+> There are several ways you can create your app, from basic client side HTML all the way up to using a build system and compilers.

 In all cases, you should have familiarity with using [Vue](https://vuejs.org).
 A good